 According to a survey completed by the Hearing Health Foundation, 87% of their 625 responses are experiencing difficulty communicating at this time.
 These face masks cover roughly half of your face, making it tricky for others to read non-verbal cues.
 To make matters more difficult, if you rely on lip-reading, face masks make it much more difficult to navigate daily conversations.
 Of those in the survey that said that they are experiencing difficulty communicating at this time, 85% said that the inability to read lips is a problem.
 Some face masks, like the N95, can impact our sound level and the frequencies of our speech.

 As you can see, while face masks protect our health, they also create a new communication barrier for those with hearing loss.
-You may be asking yourself, “How do I follow health guidlines while also communicationg effectively?”
+You may be asking yourself, “How do I follow health guidelines while also communicating effectively?”

-While you may not have hearing loss, it can greatly help others if you follow any number of the items listed.
-Be sure to follow social distancing guidelines by staying at least 6 feet away from others if you are going to lower your mask or not wear one.
+While you may not have hearing loss, it can greatly help masked hearing aid wearers if you follow any number of the communication tips.
+Be sure to follow social distancing guidelines by staying at least 6 feet away from others if you are going to lower your mask.

 Contact your local Miracle-Ear for help setting up Mask Mode on your current hearing aids, or to learn about our newest products with even more customization capabilities.